Humfrevul History, Family Crest & Coats of Arms

 Early Notables of the Humfrevul family (pre 1700)

 Outstanding amongst the family at this time was Gilbert de Umfraville (d.1245), a 13th-century nobleman; and his son, Gilbert de Umfraville, Earl of Angus (r.
 1246-1308), the first of...

 Another 28 words (2 lines of text) are included under the topic Early Humfrevul Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Humfrevul family to the New World and Oceana
+Migration of the Humfrevul family

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Humfrevul family to immigrate North America: Robert Umfravill who landed in America in 1760.

 - The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
 Baltimore: Genealogical Publishing, 1975.
 Print.
 (ISBN 0-8063-0636-X)